 Change the screensavers on the Apple TV

-There are lots of ways to personalise your Apple TV.
+There are lots of ways to personalize your Apple TV.
 You might love Apple’s slow-moving aerial shots of various locations around the world, like London or the great wall of China but what if you fancy looking at something else?

 If you are bored with the aerial screenshots you are seeing you can get new ones more frequently.